bregmanstudio/ACTION-Video-Toolkit/action/spdocs/tutorial_one_analysis.rst

 #.
 Make a directory: ~/Movies/action.
 #.
 Rip your DVD according to these directions.
 The resultant file should be placed in ~/Movies/action/DVD_TITLE.*
 #.
 Extract audio and audio features using the audio analysis shell script.
 They will end up as 4 files in ~/Movies/action/DVD_TITLE.*
 #.
 Extract video features using the video analysis Python script or by using iPython.
-They will end up as 2 files in ~/Movies/action/DVD_TITLE.*
+They will end up files in ~/Movies/action/DVD_TITLE.*

 This process is pretty extensive. * Note that you can skip the conversion and analysis steps (this tutorial) and proceed onto the next tutorial using data that we have extracted and made available.